Lustre, Lustre evolutions, Lutin, Argos, Mode-Automata, Larissa

 — Larissa: a extension of Argos with aspect-oriented features;

-— Lutin and Lucky: a family of languages for the description and execution of non-deterministic reactive systems.
+— Lutin : a language for the description and execution of non-deterministic reactive systems.

 Moreover, we still work on Lustre itself.
 Recent work has been conducted in the context of the ALIDECS project.
 Ongoing work is done in the context of the Synchronics project.